HolgerReiners/Azure-Manage-ServiceTagUDR/README.md

 # Azure-Manage-ServiceTagUDR

 ## purpose
-manage Azure Service Tags in Azure User-Defined Routes (UDR) it can add for a specific Azure service tag the IP ranges from the JSON file into the UDR (ServiceTagUDR). it can remove for a specific Azure service tag the IP route from the UDR (ServiceTagUDR). every ServiceTagUDR be in the naming format
+Manage Azure Service Tags in Azure User-Defined Routes (UDR)

+It can add for a specific Azure service tag the IP ranges from the JSON file into the UDR (ServiceTagUDR).
+It can remove for a specific Azure service tag the IP route from the UDR (ServiceTagUDR). every ServiceTagUDR be in the naming format

-  <prefix>-<cloud>-<serviceTag>-<serviceTagChangeNr>-<routeNumber>-<date of update>
+route name will be formated as: < prefix >-< cloud >-< serviceTag >-< serviceTagChangeNr >-< routeNumber >-< date of update >

 ## prerequisites
   - Authenticated management session to the Azure cloud environment